FreeRADIUS/freeradius-server/scripts/health/radhttpcheck/README.md

 In order to actively monitor FreeRADIUS (or other RADIUS servers) in these environments, we need to provide a HTTP service which sends RADIUS packets on behalf of the load balancer

-This script provides a HTTP <-> RADIUS gateway, sending pre-configured RADIUS packets to a IP/Port and translating the response codes in HTTP response codes.
+This script provides a HTTP <-> RADIUS gateway, sending pre-configured RADIUS packets to an ip/port and translating the response (or lack of response) to a HTTP response code.

 ## How it works
 The configuration file allows one or more healthchecks to be configured, these healthchecks, when accessed